Western fiction: 1970s and 1980s

-In the 1970s, the work of Louis L'Amour began to catch hold of most western readers and he has dominated the western reader lists ever since.
+In the 1970s, the work of Louis L'Amour began to catch hold of most Western readers and he has dominated the Western reader lists ever since.
 George G. Gilman also maintained a cult following for several years in the 1970s and 1980s.
 Larry McMurtry's and Cormac McCarthy's works remain notable.
 Specifically, McMurtry's Lonesome Dove and McCarthy's Blood Meridian (both published in 1985) are recognized as major masterpieces both within and beyond the genre.
 Elmer Kelton, mostly noted for his novels The Good Old Boys and The Time it Never Rained, was voted by the Western Writers of America as the "Best Western Writer of All Time".
 Early in the 1970s Indiana novelist Marilyn Durham wrote two popular Western novels, The Man Who Loved Cat Dancing and Dutch Uncle.

 Western readership as a whole began to drop off in the mid- to late 1970s.
-A partial exception was an innovation, the so-called "adult western".
+A partial exception was an innovation, the so-called adult Western.
 As Robert J. Randisi puts it, "it's a western novel with sex in it.
 That's right, the cowboy has sex with women.
 A new idea?
 Probably not, but heretofore this had not been seen in western novels (certainly not by Max Brand, Zane Grey, Owen Wister or Louis L'Amour).
 What these books actually showed was that men and women really did have sex in the old west.
 (Back when I started the series a rigidly traditional western writer of my acquaintance insisted to me that "women did not have orgasms in the old west.")."

 1990s and 2000s

-Readership of western fiction reached a new low in the first decade of the twenty-first century, and most bookstores, outside a few western states, only carry a small number of Western fiction books.
-Nevertheless, several Western fiction series are published monthly, such as The Trailsman, Slocum, Longarm and The Gunsmith; these are all "adult westerns".
-One contribution to the genre was by Canadian author Guy Vanderhaeghe, who published a trilogy of Western novels: The Englishman's Boy, The Last Crossing, and A Good Man.
+Readership of Western fiction reached a new low in the first decade of the twenty-first century, and most bookstores, outside a few western states, only carry a small number of Western fiction books.
+Nevertheless, several Western fiction series are published monthly, such as The Trailsman, Slocum, Longarm and The Gunsmith; these are all adult Westerns.
+Canadian author Guy Vanderhaeghe wrote a trilogy of Western novels: The Englishman's Boy, The Last Crossing, and A Good Man.
+Other more recent Western authors include Ivan Doig and William Kittredge.
 The genre has seen the rumblings of a revival, and 2008 saw the publication of an all-Western short story magazine Great Western Fiction which was published by Dry River Publishing in Colorado.
 Nevertheless, the magazine was short-lived and folded after only two issues.
 One of the most successful Western novels in recent times was The Sisters Brothers (2011) by Patrick deWitt.